-We're only beginning to understand the gut microbiome's role in overall health and wellness, but suffice to say, a healthy gut can improve how your body manages the pain of period cramps.
-"Probiotic supplements can also ease period cramps, bloating, and constipation," says Ross.
+We're only beginning to understand the gut microbiome's role in overall health and wellness, but a healthy gut might improve how your body manages the pain of period cramps: "Probiotic supplements can also ease period cramps, bloating, and constipation," says Ross.
 "Other helpful foods include dark chocolate, flaxseed, cinnamon, fiber, and parsley."

 Staying regular has added benefits besides increased comfort.
 Denniston says that a fiber-rich diet can "eliminate excess hormones and feed beneficial bacteria in the gut that reduce inflammation."
 She suggests a diet of colorful produce for natural sources of antioxidant-rich fiber.